 Your presence—here—mattered far more than you knew.
 If only you hadn’t bought into the lies.
 Because you were loved, and we’ll never stop missing you.

-Dear God, I pray for every bereft parent who reads this.
+Dear friend.
+Pray with me.
+God, we pray for every bereft parent who reads this.
 Comfort and console their broken hearts.
 Help them find a reason to keep on living themselves.
 Don’t let them succumb to despair.
-Help us speak truth like this to our struggling sons and daughters.
-May they feel seen, know that they matter, believe there IS hope, and that they can refuse to believe the lies in their minds.
-Please save our children from taking the same path as Jenna did.
+Help us speak truth like this to our struggling sons and daughters who suffer.
+May they feel seen, know that they matter, and believe there IS hope.
+And may they refuse to believe lies like the ones Jenna did.
+Please save our children from taking the same path.
 In Your mighty life-saving name.
 Amen.

 May these words from the Bible bring comfort: